FACTBOX-Global sports events hit by coronavirus pandemic

 * The Paris and Barcelona marathons were postponed.

-* The annual London marathon which was due to take place on April 26 has been postponed to Oct.
+* The annual London marathon which was due to take place on April 26 was postponed to Oct.
 4.

-* The race walking team championship scheduled for May 2-3 in Minsk has been postponed.
+* The race walking team championship scheduled for May 2-3 in Minsk was postponed.

 * All elite soccer matches in England, including the Premier League, Football League (EFL) and Women’s Super League (WSL), were suspended until April 4.